Breazile/MandoPuter/README.md

 Adafruit has a guide on how to convert TTF or OTF fonts to BDF (bitmap) fonts that MandoPuter uses.
 [Custom Fonts for CircuitPython Displays](https://learn.adafruit.com/custom-fonts-for-pyportal-circuitpython-display/conversion)

+Maybe we will find hidden meaning in the sequence.
+Mandalorian language reference here : https://www.mandoa.org/

 ## Want to know more?

 Check out this [getting started guide](https://learn.adafruit.com/welcome-to-circuitpython/overview) on CircuitPython.
 There's also a [CircuitPython essentials guide](https://learn.adafruit.com/circuitpython-essentials/circuitpython-essentials) that good to read through.